 What Happens If I Plead Not Guilty?

 Pleading not guilty implies the defendant will attend a pretrial hearing to discuss trial facts and terms.
 At this stage, settlements can be achieved.
 Not guilty doesn’t mean fully innocent.
 It means they’re not admitting all allegations.
-On the other hand, pleading guilty means the offender admits to committing what they’re accused of.
+On the other hand, pleading guilty means the offender admits to committing what they’re accused of and you will need an experienced criminal defense attorney.

 2. Pretrial Hearing